MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ### -EnableAntispoofEnforcement
 The EnableAntispoofEnforcement parameter specifies whether to enable or disable antispoofing protection for the policy.
 Valid values are:

 - $true: Antispoofing is enabled for the policy.
-This is the default value, and is recommended.
+This is the default and recommended value.
+You specify the spoofed senders to allow or block using the Set-PhishFilterPolicy cmdlet.

 - $false: Antispoofing is disabled for the policy.
 We only recommend this value if you have a domain that's protected by another email filtering service.